 Islam and Uighurs in Xinjiang

-Muslims make up about 1.6 percent of China’s population, accounting for around twenty-two million people.
+Muslims make up about 1.8 percent of China’s population, accounting for around twenty-two million people.
 China has ten predominantly Muslim ethnic groups, the largest of which is the Hui, an ethnic group closely related to the majority Han population and largely based in western China’s Ningxia Autonomous Region and the Gansu, Qinghai, and Yunnan provinces.

 Banned Religious Groups

 Demick says that there is likely more activity among banned organizations in China than what is widely thought.
 A crackdown on Falun Gong was launched in 1999 after the group organized a large, peaceful demonstration outside CCP headquarters to advocate the release of detained adherents and greater freedom to practice.
 At its height, the group was believed to have as many as seventy million followers; Freedom House estimates that seven to twenty million people continue to practice despite nearly two decades of persecution.
-The Chinese government has initiated fresh campaigns against other smaller religious groups, one notably following a deadly attack on a woman in a McDonalds by suspected members of the Church of Almighty God.
+The Chinese government has initiated fresh campaigns against other smaller religious groups, one notably following a deadly attack on a woman in a McDonald’s by suspected members of the Church of Almighty God.

 A Continuing Revival

 Religious revival among Chinese does not appear to be abating, experts say, though Beijing’s rigorous regulation of religious affairs has intensified.
-Some argue that state repression of religion often has less to do with religious doctrine than with a group’s organizational ability due to fear that such a group could potentially challenge the CCP’s legitimacy.
+Some argue that state repression of religion often has less to do with religious doctrine than with a group’s organizational ability, due to fear that such a group could potentially challenge the CCP’s legitimacy.

 Tsering Shakya of the University of British Columbia’s Institute of Asian Research says the fundamental problem [PDF] in the relationship between the Chinese state and religion is that “the party is willing to tolerate the emergence of religion as a purely private experience, but it is not willing to see religion expressed as a sort of collective authority.”

 Despite Beijing’s concern that religious organizations may call the party’s authority into question, some claim that the threat to the CCP is overblown.
-Laliberte writes “the religious landscape of China is too fragmented for any one religion to mount a credible political challenge to the regime.”
+Laliberte writes that “the religious landscape of China is too fragmented for any one religion to mount a credible political challenge to the regime.”